WEEKLY FORECLOSURE SALE

 - Bidders must personally attend the sale.

 - Bidders must complete a separate bid sheet for every property on which they plan to bid.
-Copies will also be available before and during the sale.
+Copies will be available at the sale.

-- Sale of properties is done in chronological order of foreclosure date (oldest first) for properties with bids other than the lender.
+- Sale of properties is done in chronological order of foreclosure date (oldest first) .

 - The Public Trustee will open the bidding with the highest bid submitted and the sale will proceed, with each bidder raising their hand, to be acknowledged by the Public Trustee.